 These postings are updated by SFU's departments.
 Applicants should make sure that they can meet the departments' requirements and application deadlines.
 Please apply directly to the department where the job posting is located.

-The Chemistry Department expects to make the following TSSU appointments for the Fall 2017 (1177) term.
+The Chemistry Department expects to make the following TSSU appointments for the Spring 2018 (1181) term.

-Applications are being accepted from now until 4:30pm on Tuesday, August 8.
-Applicants are expected to be available for the whole term of the contract—September 1st to December 22nd 2017.
+Applications are being accepted from now until 4:30pm on Wednesday, December 6, 2017.
+Applicants are expected to be available for the whole term of the contract—January 2 to April 27, 2018.
 We thank all applicants for their interest, however, only successful applicants will be contacted.

 This posting is subject to change and is conditional on final enrollments.